MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 if they were previously set by the Buyer or the Seller.

 **[R68]** The results regardless of the format **MUST** contain the FM results as specified with FM Job request.
-[MEF133.1 R36]
+[MEF W133.1 R36]

-**[R69]** In case `id` does not allow finding a `FaultManagementReport` in Seller/Server's system, an error response `Error404` **MUST** be returned.
+**[R69]** In case `id` does not match `FaultManagementReport` in Seller/Server's system, an error response `Error404` **MUST** be returned.

 ## 6.15.
-Use Case 15: Create Fault Management Report Complex Query
+Use Case 15: Fault Management Report Complex Query

-The `FaultManagementReport` defines complex structures with multiple levels of nesting, such as `servicePayloadSpecificAttributes`.
+The `FaultManagementReport` defines complex structures with multiple levels of nesting, such as `serviceSpecificConfiguration`.
 To facilitate filtering based on these structures, the API provides an additional endpoint `POST /faultManagementReportComplexQuery`.
 This endpoint allows filtering by values defined by the `FaultManagementReport` and `FaultManagementJob` types and returns a list of Fault Management Report objects that match the specified filters.

 ### 6.15.1.
-Create Fault Management Report Complex Query Request
+Fault Management Report Complex Query Request

-Figure 31 depicts the key components of the data model utilized in the Create Fault Management Report Complex Query request (`POST /faultManagementReportComplexQuery`) and its corresponding response.
+Figure 31 depicts the key components of the data model utilized in the Fault Management Report Complex Query request (`POST /faultManagementReportComplexQuery`) and its corresponding response.
 The request message model, `FaultManagementReportComplexQuery_Create`, is a subset of the